-- Remove the motor cover - Check the spacing and alignment between the magnet on the right side of the front roller and the speed sensor on the frame.
-The spacing must be 1/8". - Loosen screw and slide speed sensor in or out of clamp. - Retighten screw and replace the motor cover.
+- · Remove the motor cover. - Check the spacing and alignment between the magnet on the right side of the front roller and the speed sensor on the frame.
+The spacing must be 1/8". - Loosen screw and slide speed sensor in or out of the clamp. - Retighten the screw and replace the motor cover.